Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 Reach me at yaotianliang2003@gmail.com if you want to discuss research ideas or work together with me.
 Welcome!!!

-I have extensive cooperation in the fields of medicine and artificial intelligence:

 ### Recent News
 * 2023.11 -- **First Prize** in “Intelligent Robot Fighting Competition” of China, Nov 2023.